ChrisFugl/DTU-HPC-CLI/README.md

 * **queues**: List all queues or show job statistics for a single queue.
 It calls `bqueues` or `classtat` on the HPC.
 * **remove**: Removes (kills) one or more running or pending jobs.
 It calls `bkill` on the HPC.
 * **resubmit**: Submits a job with the same options/commands as a previous job.
 Each option/command can optionally be overriden.
+* **run**: Run one or more commands on the HPC.
+Uses the configured remote path as the working directory.
 * **stats**: Shows stats about a queue.
 It calls `nodestat` on the HPC.
 * **submit**: Submits a job to the HPC.
 Calls `bsub` on the HPC.
 NB.
 This command will automatically split a job into multiple jobs that run after each other when the walltime exceeds 24 hours.
 This is done because HPC limits GPU jobs to this duration.
 You can use the `--split-every` option to change duration at which jobs should be split.
 * **sync**: Synchronizes your local project with the project on the HPC.
 Requires that you have the `rsync` command.
 NB.
 It ignores everything in `.gitignore`.